Feature request #8143

 Renaming the column will still be an issue

-#10 Updated by R. R. about 8 years ago
+#10 Updated by R. R. over 8 years ago

 I agree with Giovanni's remarks and conclusion.
 In spatialite_gui both dropping and renaming a column seems to work fine.
 I wish QGIS would provide the same functionality via the DB Manager and the attribute table dialogue.